mohibullahkamal/videoStore-nodejs/README.md

+### ***This project is under continuous development, therefore not complete.

 # videoStore-nodejs
-Build my online Video Store using Angular in frontend, and NodeJS in Backend.
+Build my online Video Store using NodeJS in Backend.